Home

 String literals.
 Often programs need to have string data specified within the programs themselves.
 This data is usually in the form of string literals.

 With the best syntax, we can make our programs easier to read.
-Raw string literals in Golang use tick characters.
+Raw string literals in Go use tick characters.
 Regular expressions often benefit from raw literals.

 cat dog cat\ndog

-A summary.
+Summary.
 String literal syntax can improve a program's readability.
-With Repeat() and the best literal syntax form, programs are easier to read—and this will tend to lead to fewer bugs.
+With a carefully chosen literal syntax form, programs are easier to read—and this will tend to lead to fewer bugs.

 Dot Net Perls is a collection of tested code examples.
 Pages are continually updated to stay current, with code correctness a top priority.